 In the third quarter of 2020, the Company continued with exploration activities.
-The decrease in net loss is due to no drilling activities conducted in the period.
-The Company received a \$40,000 loan from the Canada Emergency Business Account during the quarter, which contributed to the smaller decrease in total assets compared to the previous quarter.
+The decrease in net loss compared to the second quarter of 2020 is due to no drilling activities conducted in the period.
+The Company received a \$40,000 loan from the Canada Emergency Business Account during the quarter.